-Revocation entries on a CRL or OCSP Response are not be removed until after the Expiry Date of the revoked Certificate.
+Revocation entries on a CRL or OCSP Response are not removed until after the Expiry Date of the revoked Certificate.

-CRLs and OCSP responses are signed by the TrustFactory SSL Issuing CA Private Key.
+CRLs are signed by the TrustFactory SSL Issuing CA Private Key.

 4.10.2 Service Availability

 The TrustFactory SSL Issuing CA maintains an online 24x7 Repository that application software can use to automatically check the current status of all unexpired Certificates issued by the CA.